opusymcomp/loganalyzer3/README.md

 - Number of our dribbles
 - Number of opp dribbles
 - Number of entering into ball opp penalty area
-- Number of entering into ball our penalty area
+- Number of entering into ball our penalty area (currently not worked, always returns -1)
 - Number of our disconnected players
 - Number of opp disconnected players